-Major cartridge manufacturers have been including an expiration date on their cartridges for years now and to the average printer consumer, the reason behind those dates has always been somewhat of a mystery.
+Most major cartridge manufacturers have been including an expiration date on their cartridges for years.
 In this article, we explain why some cartridges include an expiration date, and more importantly, show you how to extend your cartridge life so you can keep on printing.

 Let’s start by breaking down the shelf life of a printer cartridge:

 Cartridge shelf life is the estimated length of time a cartridge will last in its sealed package.
 This time frame can vary depending on what sort of cartridge you are using.
 The shelf life for an original printer cartridge is 24 months and the shelf life for a compatible cartridge is 36 months.
 Over time, ink dries out and settles inside the cartridge, which can cause your printer to clog.
 To prevent clogging, we recommend printing once every couple of weeks so your cartridges remain primed.
 Due to the plastic nature of toner powder, toner cartridges will not dry out the same way an ink cartridge would, but internal cartridge components can wear out over an extended period.

 Why does my cartridge have an expiration date on it?

 Printer manufacturers include expiration dates so consumers are encouraged to use their ink before it becomes susceptible to clogs or print quality issues.
 Dates are commonly found on the side of the printer cartridge or on the side of the cartridge box.
 Like food expiration dates, cartridge expiration dates should be taken with a grain of salt.
 Many factors, not just the expiration date, contribute to the eventual deterioration of a printer cartridge, including how it’s stored, the temperature of the storage environment and whether it’s in a sealed package or not.